Vulkan4D/v4d_core/README.md

 - `Tools` Useful tools to help programmers (build scripts, shader compiler, ...)

-## V4D Core Modules
+## V4D Core Utilities

-Core Modules are a solid part of Vulkan4D's Core to provide developers with interfaces to the Hardware.
+Core Utilities are a solid part of Vulkan4D's Core to provide developers with interfaces to the Hardware.

 They are split into 5 categories (`Audio`, `Graphics`, `IO`, `Networking`, `Processing`)